 New platforms like Audius are definitely going to test it, but right now, Spotify is king in terms of user base.

-But, Apple Music has the best value per stream, at 25% of all streaming revenue, from only 6% of total streaming consumption.
-Spotify accounts for a whopping 44% of the entire streaming market revenue, at 22% of global streaming consumption.
+Apple Music has the best value per stream, at 25% of all streaming revenue, from only 6% of total streaming consumption.
+But, Spotify accounts for a whopping 44% of the entire streaming market revenue, at 22% of global streaming consumption.

 If we throw the consideration of user base aside for a minute, and just compare numbers, Apple Music is the clear winner in terms of money paid out.